 George in Times Square / © Deborah Julian Traveling with George in New York City Of course, I was aware as you would be that a cat’s reaction would be different than […]

 Pierre Bonnard Cats, an Impressionist Afternoon By David Stone French impressionist Pierre Bonnard didn’t paint many cats, at least not as many among his canvases as I’d have liked.
 Bonnard is one […]

-Esther Hicks 2009 / Flickr Esther Hicks Versus Wikipedia The trustworthiness of Wikipedia as a resource for objective information has been questioned, almost since the online encyclopedia’s invention.
+Esther Hicks Wikipedia PR page challenges he trustworthiness of Wikipedia, not for the first time.
 Their page devoted to Esther Hicks is a yummy banquet for doubters of the online encyclopedia’s reliability. […]

-The Bill Nye Problem It’s unsettling.
+The science afterlife problem is unsettling.
 I love science.
-It bothers me to hear respected scientists take the most unscientific approach to considering what is generally called “the afterlife,” although the idea covers a much broader ground than […]
+It bothers me to hear respected scientists take an unscientific approach, considering “the afterlife.”
+The idea covers a much broader ground than […]